wrussell1999/new-web/content/hk20/_index.md

 {{< section >}}
 # Online + Hubs

 Our team has worked tirelessly to come up with ways to provide a safe hacking environment, while maintaining high levels of engagement for all.
-Due to Covid-19, we unfortunately had to cancel our amazing venue Kunsthalle, Kosice — so **do not travel** to the venue in Kosice (updated as of 20 August).
+Due to Covid-19, unfortunately, we had to **cancel all on-site participation** in our amazing venue, so **do not travel** to the venue in Kosice (updated as of 20 August).
+[Read the official statement.]({{< ref `hk20/going-online` >}})

-However, to keep the hype you are expecting, you can **participate from a Hub!**
+However, to not loose the hype and social contact, you can choose to **participate from a hub!**
 {{< /section >}}

 {{< section type="column-list" config="onsite-online-hackathon" class="pt-0" / >}}